-- Inspect the door gasket and make sure there is no fiber-glass insulation between the gasket and the combustion chamber. - secure the burner assembly to the combustion chamber and tighten securely.
+Inspect the door gasket and make sure there is no fiber-glass insulation between the gasket and the combustion chamber.

+Replace the screws which secure the burner assembly to the combustion chamber and tighten securely.
 There should be no space between the gasket part of the burner door and combustion chamber.
 WARNING!
 Do not operate the water heater if the door gasket does not create a seal between the burner door and the combustion chamber.